xiaoyaosss/penduino/README.md

 You'll observe the following on startup:

 The load LED comes on, until the pendulum has completely stopped moving.
-The rotary encoder is zero'd at this point, then swinging starts (so you know calibration is done).
+The rotary encoder is zeroed at this point, then swinging starts (so you know calibration is done).

 ### Step 5: Control it